jhogan/core/README.md

     [mysqld]
     performance_schema = 0

-Restart the mysqld and it's default memory consumption will reduce by several hundred megabytes.
+Restart the mysqld and its default memory consumption will reduce by several hundred megabytes.

 Read this [Stack Overflow question](https://stackoverflow.com/questions/10676753/reducing-memory-consumption-of-mysql-on-ubuntuaws-micro-instance)